peteroupc/peteroupc.github.io/randomfunc.md

 The idiom `RNDINT((1 << b) - 1)` is a na&iuml;ve way of generating a **uniform random `N`-bit integer** (with maximum 2<sup>`b` - 1</sup>).

 In practice, memory is usually divided into _bytes_, or 8-bit unsigned integers in the interval [0, 255].
-In this case, a byte array or a block of memory can be filled with random bits, by setting each byte to `RNDINT(255)`.
+In this case, a byte array or a block of memory can be filled with random bits by setting each byte to `RNDINT(255)`.

 <a id=Special_Programming_Environments></a>
 ### Special Programming Environments